8 Little Known Facts About Our Clothing Habits

 7) When you donate clothing to charities, it’s not uncommon for the clothing to be sold overseas.
 Fortunately, a lot of people donate clothes every day.
 However, it’s a common misconception that all of these donated clothes are distributed domestically.
 The reality is there are just too many unwanted clothes for that!
 That’s why many clothing collection organizations, Planet Aid included, sell clothing abroad.
 And at Planet Aid, we use the proceeds to fund sustainable development programs all over the world!

 8) 70% of the world wears secondhand clothing.
 So next time you want to go shopping, try checking out a secondhand thrift store!
 Not only does this help contribute to a more circular textile industry, but it also saves you money.
-Also, next time you donate your clothes, feel good about the fact that your old clothes are likely to end up making someone else very happy!See All Thrift Center Blog
+Also, next time you donate your clothes, feel good about the fact that your old clothes are likely to end up making someone else very happy!See All Thrift Store Blog